mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 	assertTrue(bb.compareTo(ba) == 1);     // bb > ba
 }
 ```
 There is a substantial risk, of course, that a clarifying comment is incorrect.
-Go
-through the previous example and see how difficult it is to verify that they are correct.
-This
-explains both why the clarification is necessary and why it’s risky.
-So before writing com-
-ments like this, take care that there is no better way, and then take even more care that they
+Go through the previous example and see how difficult it is to verify that they are correct.
+This explains both why the clarification is necessary and why it’s risky.
+So before writing comments like this, take care that there is no better way, and then take even more care that they are accurate.
-are accurate.

 ![](img-4.2.png)

 ## هشدار پیامدها
-Sometimes it is useful to warn other pro-
-grammers about certain consequences.
-For
-example, here is a comment that explains
-why a particular test case is turned off:
+Sometimes it is useful to warn other programmers about certain consequences.
+For example, here is a comment that explains why a particular test case is turned off:

 ```java
 // Don't run unless you